WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 Nicola ran away from the rebels and went to the Tower.
 She probably betrayed Egwene’s plan regarding the harbour chain to Elaida since she started apologising and justifying herself to Egwene the moment she saw Egwene in Knife of Dreams Prologue.
 For a non-prophetic dream, it has a lot of Foreshadowing in it.

 She stood before an immense wall, clawing at it, trying to tear it down with her bare hands.
 It was not made of brick or stone, but countless thousands of discs, each half white and half black, the ancient symbol of the Aes Sedai, like the seven seals that had once held the Dark One’s prison shut.
 Some of those seals were broken now, though not even the One Power could break cuendillar, and the rest had weakened somehow, but the wall stood strong however she beat at it.
 She could not tear it down.
 Maybe it was the symbol that was important.
 Maybe it was the Aes Sedai she was trying to tear down, the White Tower.Egwene likens the discs in the wall to the cuendillar seals of the Dark One’s prison as though the discs are unbreakable.
 Tearing the wall down with her bare hands shows that Egwene has no one but herself and her determination to do this.
-Perhaps no one else is aware the wall is there, or needs to come down.
+Perhaps no one else is aware that the wall is there, or needs to come down.

 - A Crown Of Swords, Unseen Eyes